Recently, I took a trip to Texas with my nephew to see his family (aunt, uncle, and cousins).

 - Diabetes type II was the #3 co-morbidity factor and according to the Mayo Clinic, that too is preventable, “Diabetes prevention is as basic as eating more healthfully, becoming more physically active and losing a few extra pounds.”

-Call me crazy, but it seems like the majority of these co-morbidity factors are preventable by the exact same things… diet and lifestyle improvements.
+The majority of these co-morbidity factors are preventable by the exact same things… diet and lifestyle improvements.

 Get Sunshine and Vitamin D